Lasers in Cancer Treatment

-Though lasers can be used alone, they are most often used with other cancer treatments, such as chemotherapy or radiation.
+Though lasers can be used alone, they are often used with other cancer treatments, such as chemotherapy or radiation.

-Lasers are also being studied for treating or preventing side effects of common cancer treatments.
+Lasers are also being looked at to treat or prevent side effects of common cancer treatments.
 For instance, low-level laser therapy (LLLT) might be helpful in treating the arm swelling (lymphedema) that can result from breast surgery.
 Some studies are also looking at LLLT for preventing or treating severe mouth sores caused by chemotherapy.